-Some steps, such as correcting under-merged entities, are conducted on the Entities tab.
-Others, such as correcting over-merged entities, are conducted on the Aliases tab.
-You'll often find yourself switching between the two tabs.
+Some steps (ex. correcting under-merged entities) are conducted on the Entities tab, and some (ex. correcting over-merged entities) are conducted on the Aliases tab.
+You'll often find yourself switching somewhat frequently between the two tabs.

-Merging entities

-When you see two entities that should become a single entity, use the Merge mass operation on the Entities tab.
+• Merging entities - when you see two entities that should become a single entity, use the Merge mass operation on the Entities tab.
 Commonly, these entities might have similar full names such as "Doe, John", "Doe, John (1)", and "John Doe".
 Use filters to find these variants, as seen in the following screenshot.